 c. arranging the potato slices in the dish in layers

-• Continue in this way, forming more layers of potatoes always seasoned with salt, pepper, nutmeg, butter, and parmesan, until you run out of potatoes.
-Finish off with parmesan and a few knobs of butter (7).
-Bake the potato gratin in a preheated oven at 356°F (static) for about 40 minutes, turning on the grill to maximum power for the last 2 minutes.
-When the potatoes are golden and gratinated on the surface (8), you can take it out of the oven.
+• Continue this way, forming additional layers of potatoes seasoned with salt, pepper, nutmeg, butter, and parmesan, until the potatoes are used up.
+Finish with parmesan and a few knobs of butter (7).
+Bake the potato gratin in a preheated oven at 356°F (static) for about 40 minutes, turning on the grill to the highest power for the last 2 minutes.
+When the potatoes are golden and gratinated on the surface (8), you can take them out of the oven.

 d. baking the potatoes in the oven au gratin

-• Serve the potato gratin immediately, as an appetizer or as a tasty side dish.
+• Serve the potato gratin immediately, as an appetizer or a delicious side dish.

 v_ easy recipe potato gratin with parmesan delicious side dish il chicco di mais